Apple iPhone SE (3rd Gen) vs Samsung Galaxy A25 5G

 Who should buy each?

-Choose the Apple iPhone SE (3rd Gen) if: you prefer a compact phone, need a classic design, or want to enter the Apple ecosystem at a lower price.
+Choose the Apple iPhone SE (3rd Gen) if: you prefer a compact design, want a classic Touch ID experience, or are invested in the Apple ecosystem.
 (4.7" display, 60 Hz refresh)

 Conclusion